Informer (song): Critical reception

 AllMusic editor Ron Wynn called the song "patois-laced", noting further that it "shattered the myth that pop audiences wouldn't embrace any tune whose lyrics weren't in pristine English; when his video was released, it included a rolling translation at the bottom."
 M.R.
-Martinez from Cashbox felt it demonstrate Snow's "unique delivery which sounds less imitative than some dancehallers or rappers from the bonafide hood."
+Martinez from Cashbox felt it demonstrated Snow's "unique delivery which sounds less imitative than some dancehallers or rappers from the bonafide hood."
 Havelock Nelson from Entertainment Weekly declared the song as "slippery and tuneful".
 Swedish Expressen described it as "hard-boiled Jamaican crime fiction".
-Katrine Ring from Danish Gaffa viewed it as an "excellent pop-number".
+Katrine Ring from Danish Gaffa named it an "excellent pop-number".
 Dennis Hunt from Los Angeles Times felt "he adds a nifty dimension to dancehall by smoothly integrating pop textures."
 In his weekly UK chart commentary, James Masterton concluded that it "must surely be a contender for No.1 within a week or two."

 Alan Jones from Music Week complimented "this infectious, instantly appealing dancehall" song for achieving "the right mix between reggae and hip-hop."
 He added that it "should make quite a splash here."
 Cermak and Ross from The Network Forty commented, "You'd swear you were listening to a Jamaican straight out of Kingston, but this 22-year-old white male hails from Toronto's ghetto.
 Along with mixer DJ Prince and record producer and rapper MC Shan, Snow creates a hooky low-groover with infectious dancehall toasting."
 Jan DeKnock from Orlando Sentinel labeled it as "dancable".
-A reviewer from People Magazine felt that Snow's "incarcerations flavor the pumped up, hip-hop-infused single "Informer"."
-James Hamilton from the RM Dance Update called it both "excellent" and "jaunty".
+People Magazine noted that Snow's "incarcerations flavor the pumped up, hip-hop-infused single".
+James Hamilton from the Record Mirror Dance Update called it both "excellent" and "jaunty" in his weekly dance column.
 Parry Gettelman from The Sentinel named "Informer" one of two "best tracks" of the album, remarking that it "pair powerful rhythms with killer choruses - hear "Informer" once and just try to get it out of your head."

 Chart performance

-"Informer" proved to be very successful on the charts globally.
-In Europe, it peaked at number-one on the singles chart in Denmark, Finland, Germany, Ireland, Norway, Sweden and Switzerland, as well as on the Eurochart Hot 100.
-It made it to the top 10 also in Austria (2), France (3), Greece (6), Iceland (8), Italy (8), the Netherlands (2), Portugal (7), Spain (3), and the United Kingdom (2).
-In the latter, the single peaked in its third week at the UK Singles Chart, on March 21, 1993.
-It was held off reaching the top spot by Shaggy's "Oh Carolina".
-Outside Europe, it hit number-one in Australia, New Zealand, on the US Billboard Hot 100 and in Zimbabwe.
+"Informer" peaked at number one on the singles chart in Denmark, Finland, Germany, Ireland, Mexico, Norway, Sweden and Switzerland, as well as on the Eurochart Hot 100.
+It entered the top 10 in Austria, France, Greece, Iceland, Italy, the Netherlands, Portugal, Spain, and the United Kingdom.
+In the latter country, the single peaked at number two during its third week at the UK Singles Chart, on March 21, 1993.
+Outside Europe, it reached number one in Australia, New Zealand, Zimbabwe, and on the US Billboard Hot 100.
+In Snow's native Canada, "Informer" topped The Record's singles chart and was a top-10 radio hit, peaking at number nine on the RPM 100 Hit Tracks chart.

-"Informer" was awarded with a gold record in Austria and the Netherlands, a silver record in the UK and a platinum record in Germany, New Zealand and the US.
-In Australia, it received a 2× platinum record.
+"Informer" was awarded with a gold record in Austria and the Netherlands, a silver record in the UK, and a platinum record in Germany, New Zealand and the US.
+In Australia, it received a double-platinum record.